microsoft/ark/examples/llama/llama_example.md

 git clone https://github.com/facebookresearch/llama
 ```

-Next, please install the dependencies of LLaMa official implementations and run the PyTorch LLaMa model according to the instructions in the official repository.
+Next, please install the dependencies of LLaMa official implementations and run the PyTorch LLaMa model according to the instructions in the LLaMa official repository.

 # Verifying the Correctness of the ARK LLaMa Implementation